Sir Vince Cable MP, Leader of the Liberal Democrats

 Dr Ray Jones, Emeritus Professor of Social Work, Kingston University

 Dr. Ray Jones is Emeritus Professor of Social Work at Kingston University and St. George’s, University of London, and is a registered social worker.
+He has also been a visiting professor at the universities of Bath and Exeter universities and is an honorary fellow of the University of Gloucestershire.

 From 1992 to 2006 he was director of social services in Wiltshire, which was consistently given a top national ranking.
 He was the first chief executive of the Social Care Institute for Excellence, and has been deputy chair and chair of the British Association of Social Workers.
 From 2008 to 2016 he was professor of social work at Kingston University and St George’s, University of London, where he is now an emeritus professor.
 He is chair of the charity which organises ‘The Social Worker of the Year Awards’ and is a member of the editorial board of the British Journal of Social Work.
 He has led inquiries following the deaths of children and adults, from 2009 to 2013 was chair of Bristol’s Safeguarding Children Board, and from 2010 until 2016 oversaw child protection improvement in Salford, Torbay, the Isle of Wight, Sandwell and Devon.
 His most recent book, ‘The Story of Baby P: Setting the Record Straight’, was published in July 2014, has had three re-prints, and a second up-dated edition was published in February 2017.
 He is currently writing a major book on ‘The History of the Personal Social Services’ and a book on ‘The Privatisation of Social Work and Child Protection’.
 He is a frequent media contributor, commentator and columnist.